- Search The Registry

 *Sydenham Hospital is celebrated on this date in 1892.
 This was a private hospital founded in a Harlem brownstone, serving mostly African American patients.

 Sydenham began as a healthcare facility in Harlem, located at 124 Street and Manhattan Avenue.
 Around 1924 the hospital moved to a new 200-bed building at the intersection of West 125 Street and Lenox Avenue.
 In 1944 the staff doctors were all white despite serving a mostly Black community.
 Soon after, it was the first hospital to have a full desegregated interracial policy with six Black Trustees and twenty Blacks on staff.
 It was New York City's first full-service hospital to hire Black doctors and later became known for hiring Black doctors and nurses when other nearby hospitals would not.

 Because of its relatively small size, Sydenham continually faced more financial problems than most private hospitals, and on March 3, 1949, control of it was taken by New York City and it became part of the municipal hospital system.
 However, in a new practice for the municipal hospital system, the city continued to allow Sydenham's private physicians to hospitalize their patients there.
 In 1971 Florence Gaynor became the first African American woman to head a major teaching hospital, taking over as Executive Director of Sydenham Hospital during a financial crisis.
 She also developed a Family Care Center that included a Sickle Cell Anemia clinic.

-Soon after Mayor Ed Koch took office in 1977, during severe economic troubles for New York city, he announced an additional 10% reduction in funding for municipal hospitals, and Metropolitan Hospital (in East Harlem), and Sydenham were slated for closure.
-There was community support of both hospitals.
+Soon after Mayor Ed Koch took office in 1977, during severe economic troubles for New York City, he announced an additional 10% reduction in funding for municipal hospitals, and Metropolitan Hospital (in East Harlem), and Sydenham were slated for closure.
+There was community support from both hospitals.
 In January 1979, the Committee for Interns and Residents staged a one-day walkout of doctors at municipal hospitals to protest the cuts and were often supported on picket lines by hospital workers from District Council 37 of AFSCME.